 This is part three in a series on Viking Age tapestries.
-Part 1 is a brief introduction, Part 2 a brief history, Part 4 an inventory of Viking Age tapestries and Part 5 is has bonus material on modern day tapestries.
+Part 1 is a brief introduction, Part 2 a brief history, Part 4 an inventory of Viking Age tapestries and Part 5 has bonus material on modern-day tapestries.

 We are halfway through the series and we are still discussing European, Viking Age tapestries with narrative designs.
 It’s now time to find out how the early medieval Europeans went about producing their tapestries.
 Who ordered these wall hangings, who made them and how?

 The fabrication of a tapestry depends on the needs, wishes and a sizeable purse of the medieval patron.
 If he or she is in need of a status symbol, the tapestry is the perfect object to combine beautiful art with practicality.
 It is a strong, durable and very flexible piece of cloth that can easily be stowed away and taken out when guests arrive.
 This happens, for example, in Njáls saga when the women take out the wall hangings for the arrival of an important guest.
 Also, it’s easy to pack for the road which is a real perk for medieval aristocrats who often travel between their homes and domains.

 Medieval tapestries come in many shapes and sizes.
 Perhaps less known are the small weaves used for cushions, furniture covers, or bands to beautify clothing.
 Much better known are doorways covered by large (vertical) rectangles, church or castle walls covered by lengthy oblongs.